Authors: Numa Fudong, Chris Lang

 Published: July 2021 | ISBN: 9781860728280

-Please note, this is the study text for the November 2021 and June 2022 exam sessions.
+Please note, this is the study text for the June 2022 exam session.

 All modules are published in the new digital format as PDF downloads.
 Study materials will not be available in print format.